RTLiang/RTLiang/content/kinda hardcore/How I Host My Blog.md

 *sensitive info is masked*

 ### (Optional) Filtering different sites in Google Analytics
-Once you setup one measurement ID with multiple sites, it is important to filter different sites to analyze traffic.
+Once you setup one Measurement ID with multiple sites, it is important to filter different sites to analyze traffic.
 The following tutorial shows how to do it.

 1. Go to Google Analytics `Reports` page and click `Add comparison`.
 ![image.png](https://pub-b7259f73aa5840209c979dded8c55365.r2.dev/2025/02/d61bc10c9fc0aec37355326fa6fca8e4642.png)